Elizabeth Wydeville The Royal Window Canterbury Cathedral.

 Whether Eleanor died of unnatural causes of course can now never be ascertained.
-Ashdown-Hill compares her death to that of Isobel Neville in that after they first become ill it was two weeks before they died (4).
+However Ashdown-Hill has compared her death to that of Isobel Neville (4).
 Certainly it was unexpected and must have caused shock and grief to her sister on her arrival back in England – presumably the Duchess may not have left England and her sister if she had been seriously ill and close to death.
 In actual fact Eleanor died on the 30th June 1468 while Elizabeth Talbot only begun her trip back to England from Flanders on the 13th July.
 Coupled with this, two of the Norfolk household were executed around this time through treasonous activity but nevertheless this must have caused disconcertment and fear to the Duke and Duchess following on so soon from Eleanor’s death.
 Very sadly, the Duke himself was to die suddenly and totally unexpectedly.
-The Duchess of Norfolk, now bereft of her husband and sister, found herself forced to agree to the marriage of her very young daughter, the Lady Anne Mowbray, to Elizabeth Wydeville’s youngest son, Richard of Shrewsbury.
+The now Dowager Duchess of Norfolk, bereft of her husband and sister, found herself forced to agree to the marriage of her very young daughter, the immensely rich heiress, Anne Mowbray, to Elizabeth Wydeville’s youngest son, Richard of Shrewsbury.
 This was much to her detriment being forced to accept a diminished dower in order to supplement the revenue of her young son in law.
 She thereafter lived out her days in a ‘great’ house in the precincts of the Abbey of the Minoresses of St Clare without Aldgate, poorer but surrounded by loyal and loving friends most of whom had also suffered at the hands of Edward IV and the Wydevilles (5).

 “we heartily pray you to come to us in London in all the diligence you possibly can, with as many as you can make defensibly arrayed, there to aid and assist us against the queen, her bloody adherents and affinity, who have intended and do daily intend, to murder and utterly destroy usand our cousin the Duke of Buckingham, and the old blood royal of this realm” (6).